qdm12/htmlspitter/README.md

 ## Description

-Runs a Node server accepting HTTP requests with two URL parameters:
+Runs a NodeJS Express server accepting HTTP requests with two URL parameters:
 - `url` which is the URL to prerender into HTML
 - `wait` which is the load event to wait for before stopping the prerendering.
 It is **optional** and can be:
     - `load` (wait for the `load` event)